Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 • GPS is single-band only

-When this beats the Forerunner 255 Tidal Blue (#1 Entry): when you want lifestyle styling and the smallest case.
+When this beats the Forerunner 255 Tidal Blue (#1 Entry): when you want lifestyle styling and the smallest possible case.
 When the 255 wins: when running metrics matter more than aesthetics.

 Check price on Amazon ↗ Affiliate link

-#3 Entry tier, Cheapest GPS Garmin
+#3 Entry tier, Cheapest Garmin GPS

 ★★★★½4.5(5,791 reviews) Garmin